rgladwell2/Contextualization-Pipeline/README.md

 ## Table of Contents
 1.)
-Find a transcriptomic data set which provides specific context for Pseudomonas
+Find a transcriptomic data set which provides specific context for a given model

 2.)
 Download and clean data

-3.)
-Find an up-to-date GENRE model of Pseudomonas

 4.)
 Use RIPTiDe to contextualize the model using the data